 Some injuries, including back injuries and head injuries, may show symptoms long after the initial accident.
 Seek medical attention as soon as you can to make it easier to prove when your injuries took place.
 You may also find that seeking medical attention as soon as you notice symptoms can decrease their overall impact and lead to a better recovery.

 A Lawyer Can Help After Your Fall

-If you suffer a fall accident due to another party’s negligence, you may have the right to a personal injury claim.
+If you suffer a fall accident due to another party’s negligence, you have the right to contact a personal injury lawyer.
 Whether you notice injury symptoms immediately after a fall or symptoms appear shortly after your accident, contact a slip and fall lawyer as soon as possible.
 A lawyer can help you learn more about your right to compensation, from whether you have the right to file a personal injury claim to how to maximize your ability to recover the compensation you deserve.